microsoft/typespec/packages/website/src/docs/api-design/projected-names.md

 ### With projection

-The decorator is just a syntax sugar for the `target` projection behind the scene.
+The decorator is just a syntax sugar for the `target` projection behind the scenes.
 In more complex cases you might want to just implement the projection manually.

 ```cadl
 model Foo {